resoltico/FTLLexEngine/docs/DOC_05_Errors.md

 ---
 afad: "3.1"
-version: "0.39.0"
+version: "0.40.0"
 domain: ERRORS
-updated: "2025-12-28"
+updated: "2025-12-29"
 route:
-  keywords: [FluentError, FluentSyntaxError, FluentReferenceError, FluentResolutionError, ValidationResult, DiagnosticCode, Diagnostic]
+  keywords: [FluentError, FluentSyntaxError, FluentReferenceError, FluentResolutionError, FormattingError, ValidationResult, DiagnosticCode, Diagnostic]
   questions: ["what errors can occur?", "how to handle errors?", "what are the error codes?", "how to format diagnostics?"]
 ---